Calories count, but counting them is catastrophic.

-However, one bottle contains 1130 servings, and the primary ingredients after water are soybean oil, olive oil, and sweet cream buttermilk, all of which contain significant calories.
+However, one bottle contains 1130 servings!
+The primary ingredients after water are soybean oil, olive oil, and sweet cream buttermilk, all of which contain significant calories.
 The result is a bottle that says 0 calories but may actually contain hundreds (over >700 by my estimations).

 The average person looking to lose weight may only need to reduce their total caloric intake by 10% a day.
-Obtaining 10% accuracy in the calories you consumed is difficult given the above distoritions.
+Yet obtaining that level of accuracy in the calories you consumed is difficult given the above distoritions.

 What happens if you leave a bite on your plate?
 Did you account for those calories?
 Are you meticulous about rounding errors and weighing portion sizes down to the 0.5 gram?

 Unless you precisely know your daily energy expendature (i.e. exactly how many calories you use in 24 hours) and are dilligent enough to measure your meals before and after you eat, counting calories is going to be imprecise at best.